nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 	- What they need from others
 	- What they are going to do today
   - At the end of the meeting, we take 2 minutes to talk about what will be discussed tomorrow.

+- Every 3 weeks, at the end of the sprint for 1-2 hours:
+  - We do a end-of-sprint meeting.
+  - We close the issues, we discuss the problems.

+But we also need to talk about more high-level issues from time-to-time:

+- Every 3 weeks at most (optional - on demand):
+  - We discuss long-term vision, issues in a 2 hours meeting

 ### Typical day of work